isimmons/tickets-please/README.md

 constructor of ApiController

 ## Controlling Access with Token Abilities
-See new Permissions/V1/Abilities and how it is used in TiketPolicy and how it is included in the token as Abilities::getAbilities($user) in AuthController.
+See new Permissions/V1/Abilities and how it is used in TicketPolicy and how it is included in the token as Abilities::getAbilities($user) in AuthController.

 Again we partially versioned something.
 I'll need to look into the best way to have a V2 Permissions.
 Though